StavWasPlayZ/Trome/README.md

 cd vcpkg; .\bootstrap-vcpkg.bat
 ```

-When done, install run the following command to install all required dependencies:
+When done, run the following command to install all required dependencies:

 ```powershell
 .\vcpkg install openssl cryptopp